-General Etiquette When Passing Others on the Trail
+General Trail Etiquette When Passing Others

 When meeting someone on a narrow trail where passage may be difficult, it’s never a bad idea to call out and greet the oncoming hikers in advance.
 Indicate whether you intend to pass first or start a conversation to make that determination.
-A friendly call out to those you meet is always a good idea regardless of trail conditions, as it assures them of your good will and may create an opportunity to exchange important trail information.
+A friendly call out to those you meet is always a good idea regardless of trail conditions, as it assures them of your goodwill and may create an opportunity to exchange important trail information.

 High Cliff or Mountain Trails